 So I contact friends and acquaintances, and put them to work.

 The first couple of weeks are easy: we crack the top 10,000 in no time, but I don't expect much in the way of inquiries quite yet.
 Then, one morning, something extraordinary happens: The Shed's burner phone goes off.
 Startled and hungover, I pick up.

 "… Yes?"
 I sound like a radiator that needs bleeding.

 "I've heard so much about your restaurant… I know it’s a long shot, as you get booked up so quickly, but I don’t suppose you have a table tonight?"

 Panicking, I abruptly respond: "Sorry, but we're fully booked for the next six weeks" and slam down the phone.
 I'm stunned.
-A day later, I feel another vibration: a 70 birthday booking, four months in advance for nine people.
+A day later, I feel another vibration: a 70th birthday booking.
+Four months in advance.
+Nine people.

 Emails?
 I check my computer: tens of "appointment" requests await.
 A boyfriend tries to use his girlfriend's job at a children's hospital for leverage.
 TV executives use their work emails.

-Seemingly overnight, we're now rated at #1,456.
+Seemingly overnight, we're now at #1,456.
 The Shed at Dulwich has suddenly become appealing.
 How?

-I realize what it is: The appointments, the lack of an address, and general exclusivity of this place are so alluring that people can’t see sense.
+I realise what it is: the appointments, lack of address and general exclusivity of this place is so alluring that people can’t see sense.
 They’re looking at photos of the sole of my foot, drooling.
 Over the coming months, The Shed's phone rings incessantly.